ricardojoserf/TrickDump/README.md

 # TrickDump

 TrickDump allows to dump the lsass process without generating a Minidump file.
-The attack is executed in three steps and these programs generate JSON and dump files for each memory region:
+The attack is executed in three steps and these programs generate JSON and memory dump file(s):

 - **Lock**: Get OS information using RtlGetVersion.